SAP-archive/devtoberfest-2021/contest/readme.md

 |Submit Project to Devtoberfest 2021 on GitHub	| 1000 |
 | | |

+We will have many existing tutorials from https://developers.sap.com that you can complete to earn points in Devtoberfest 2021.
+Each week we will announce the tutorials that go along with the topic of the week which you can complete for points.
+However we didn't want to penalize those of you that might have already completed these tutorials in the past.
+Therefore if you are registered for Devtoberfest and completed these key tutorials in the past you are granted credit automatically for those.

 ## Prize Levels – What you can win!
 Prizes are awarded via points accumulated and you can see the potential prize pool and associated points required below.
 If you win a higher level (3 Stars, you will receive all prizes in lower levels as well (1 and 2 Stars):